Unemployed graduates fear being Europe's lost COVID-19 generation | DW | 29.03.2021

-A tsunami of applications is hitting job openings and grads are drowning in rejections amid a pandemic-induced economic slump.
-A 2008-09 global financial crisis graduate offers hope.
+A tsunami of applications is hitting job openings, and grads are drowning in rejections amid a pandemic-induced economic slump.
+But a graduate from the era of the 2008-2009 global financial crisis offers hope.

-When Jordi Battlo (24) from Barcelona, recounts the hundreds of applications he has sent out in the past months, there is detachment in his voice, like an emotional shield.
-"I have pretty much lost count," the Barcelona native said.

 Rejection has become a harrowing routine for the business and engineering graduate.
 "The lack of response from companies makes me feel like everything I have done doesn't count for anything," Battlo said.